- Toucan Toco can authenticate users in two manners:

-- password’s length must be superior than 8 characters
+- a password’s length must be more than 8 characters

-- password mustn’t be in a list of basic keywords (based on the list of
+- a password mustn’t be in a list of basic keywords (based on the list

-We provide an administrative account that have access to a panel allowing:
+We provide an administrative account that has access to a panel allowing:

 - review of the authorized accounts and their privileges